Strappazzon/GRW-GHOST-Buster/.github/README.md

 ## Getting Started

-* Launch **GHOST Buster.exe**.
+* Launch **GHOST Buster.exe**
-  * Every time you launch it, the program will check the System Registry to see if Ghost Recon Wildlands and Uplay are installed.
+  * Every time you launch it, the program will check the System Registry to see if Ghost Recon Wildlands and Uplay are installed
   * When you close it, a file containing the program's settings will be created (or updated if it already exists) inside `%LOCALAPPDATA%\GHOSTbackup`

 * Click the first **Browse...** button to select Wildlands save games folder